 Hammock Friendly Festivals

 WOMAD has a hammock stall, with hammocks for chilling.
 There are trees on the festival site so depending on whether or not you get the good spots first you can hang your own hammock up for a mid afternoon snooze.
 You’re best bet is get there early!
 WOMAD (World of Music, Arts and Dance) brings together many forms of music, arts and dance from countries and cultures around the world.
-Said to be the home of the ‘best music you never heard’ this year’s line-up includes Tokyo Ska Paradise Orchestra and the Buena Vista Social Club.
+Said to be the home of the ‘best music you never heard’.

 Wilderness is a “celebration of the arts and outdoors in the wilds of England”.
 It is set in Cornbury Park which is an 800-year old deer park surrounded by 1,700 acres of forest, so there is no shortage of beautiful spots to hang your hammock.
-Besides watching great acts like Rodrigo Y Gabriella, Wilco and Stornoway you can also enjoy Yotam Ottolenghi’s banquet eating.
+Besides watching great acts you can also enjoy great food.
 There is also a spa, wild swimming, foraging and hot tubs